real2two/real2two/README.md

 ![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=real2two&show_icons=true&theme=dark)

-## 📌 My best projects.
+## 📌 My current projects.

-Currently, I don't have any open source projects I am proud of.

 I'm working on a web-based game called Hidodie!
 This would be my *very first video game* and I plan on releasing a demo during [undetermined date].
 This project's frontend repository will likely become open source in the near future.

+Also, I'm working on a Discord bot management panel.

 ## 📂 Other projects I've made.

-These projects might not be open source or not have good code quality.

----

 #### ⚔️ Custom RPG